lineafab/archive-coding-imd/README.md

 <a name="voice"></a>
 ## 3 Text -> voice

-* **Aims:** The text is very old with a old languages.
+* **Aims:** The text is very old with an old language.
 I wanted to get a person to read the text up, to get it more contemporary and relatable content.

 * **Methods:** Iphone recording program, apple headphones, a blanket.
 Audaity Editing.